You are currently viewing What To Do If Your Car Gets Keyed: 7 Tips You Need to Know

 • Evidence collected: Share any photos or surveillance footage that might assist in identifying the perpetrator.

-Taking these steps helps authorities track vandalism patterns and potentially prevent further incidents.
+Taking these steps helps the local authorities to track any patterns in the crime, and potentially prevent further incidents.
 It’s also important to understand what happens when you file a police report for vandalism, as this can vary by jurisdiction.
-If you’re unable to visit a police station in person, many departments now offer options to file an online report, making the process more convenient.
+If you can’t visit the local police station in person, many departments now offer options to file an online report, making the process more convenient for you.

 car scratches from keys